liukun-msft/working-docs/servicebus/session-processor-order-issue/working-notes.md

 Both of these methods will not save `PublishOnSubscriber` as queue in `FluxFlatMap`, so it will not call  `PublishOnSubscriber#poll()` function to re-request `p` messages.

+**Follow up issue:** when concurrent receive session number > 1, `Flux.merge()` have the same logs behavior.
+This is because when one thread is consuming message, another thread `tryEmit` may be failed, and internally, `Flux.merge()` will put the message in queue and request 1 more message.

 ### Simplify receive logic

 I write code which only using reactor to repro the issue.
 This can help to debug and fix more easily